high-dimensional/tumour-seg/README.md

 ## With variable sequence availability across your cohort
 Often not all MRI sequences are available for all patients.
-Rather than discount either patients with incomplete data, or disregard sequences that aren't available for everyone, **we provide here a pipeline to automatically detect sequence availability for each given patient, then segment each patient's lesion with the appropriate model.**
+Rather than discount either patients with incomplete data, or disregard sequences that aren't available for everyone, **we provide here a pipeline to automatically detect sequence availability for each given patient, then segment each patient's tumour calling upon the appropriate model.**

 ### Requirements
 1. [Python](https://www.python.org/downloads/release/python-3106/)